Memorable Manitobans: Edgar Stanford “Ed” Russenholt (1890-1991)

 Born at Uxbridge, Ontario on 18 May 1890, he came west in 1899 to Hartney and later homesteaded in the Swan River Valley.
 In the early days of the First World War, he enlisted in the 44th Battalion, earned a battlefield commission, was invalided home after Vimy Ridge and wrote the Unit’s war history, Six Thousand Canadian Men (1932).
 The book was described in the Canadian Historical Review as surpassing all such chronicles from “the standpoint of pure history, almost a model of critical analysis.”
 During the Second World War, he served with the Winnipeg Grenadiers (Reserve) and retired as Officer Commanding in 1947.

-Ed worked with Winnipeg Hydro and Manitoba Hydro, the Canadian Conservation Institute, Ducks Unlimited, and the Canadian Wheat Pool, before retiring to “Happy Acres” near Headingley in 1958, where he became active in community affairs and were staunch members of Headingley United Church.
-Ed continued, as he had for half a century, to research Canadian history and to write, broadcast and speak out on the need for conservation and management of Canada’s vast natural resources.
+He worked with Winnipeg Hydro and Manitoba Hydro, Canadian Conservation Institute, Ducks Unlimited, and Canadian Wheat Pool, before retiring to “Happy Acres” near Headingley in 1958, where he became active in community affairs and was a staunch member of Headingley United Church.
+He continued, as he had for half a century, to research Canadian history and to write, broadcast and speak out on the need for conservation and management of Canada’s vast natural resources.

 As CBWT television’s first weatherman, his “Ah, yes, the heart of the continent” was a daily reminder of how he felt about his community.
 He later used The Heart of the Continent as the title of his published 1968 project, a history of Assiniboia.
 He also wrote histories of the Wawanesa Mutual Insurance Company and Winnipeg Hydro.
 His Meri-Ka-Chak - His Message and Follow the Trail for children were immediate successes and fifty-thousand copies were sold in nineteen countries.
 He was a Liberal candidate for the Winnipeg South Centre constituency in the 1962 federal general election but was defeated by incumbent Gordon Churchill.

 He was married twice, first on 4 December 1917 to Ethel Thompson Kennedy (1895-1928), and second on 1 July 1931 to Kathleen J. Vanstone.
 He had three children: Lynne Russenholt (1932-2015, wife of Donald Ross Macfarlane), Edward Clark “Champ” Russenholt (1933-2020), and Ben Russenholt.